zhcndoc/konva/content/docs/ai_tools.md

 ### Cursor MCP Command

-For clear video instuctions [take a look into this guide](https://guides.crawlchat.app/walkthrough/67db0080600010f091e529b7).
+For clear video instructions [take a look into this guide](https://guides.crawlchat.app/walkthrough/67db0080600010f091e529b7).
 Cursor needs a JSON snippet to be added to the Cursor settings.
 Copy and paste the following snippet.

 **Important: as of March 2025, cursor will use MCP only in "Agent" mode.
 "Ask" and others will not use it.**